Our Homes. Our City. Not Wall Street’s.

 The Facts

-Nearly 27% of all homes sold in the United State for the first three months of 2025 were bought by investors — the highest share in at least five years ³
+• Nearly 27% of all homes sold in the United States for the first three months of 2025 were bought by investors — the highest share in at least five years ³

 What We Can Do